TheNewtonCapstone/blog/_posts/2024-12-26-issues-with-microros.md

 6. Next blocking delay occurs, repeating the cycle

 ### Leaky Abstraction
-A leaky abstraction occurs when high-level interface (microros in our case) fails to completely hide low-level implementation details, forcing you to understand the underlying complexity that it was trying to hide.
+A leaky abstraction occurs when high-level interface (micro-ROS in our case) fails to completely hide low-level implementation details, forcing you to understand the underlying complexity that it was trying to hide.
 My initial reasoning was that we should avoid communication and use an abstraction.
-However, the "simple" abstraction provided by micro-ROS forced us to confront complex , including:
+However, the "simple" abstraction provided by micro-ROS forced us to confront complex topics, including:

 - Network transport layers
 - Message buffering mechanisms

-In hindsight, there is a couple of solutions we could have implemented, but we did not understand the system at the time.
+In hindsight, there is a couple of solutions we could have implemented, but not knowing the system well, we simply overlooked.
 We ended up using a simpler solution: UART communication.

 ### A Simpler Solution